-A Year of Writing in Kindergarten 3.3
+A Year of Writing in First Grade

 Pre-Assessment

-Ongoing Assessment and Post-Assessment 3.3
+Ongoing Assessment and Post-Assessment

-Primary Writing Stages3.4

-End-of-Year Expectations3.7
+End-of-Year Expectations

-The K-8 Genre Map 3.8
+The K-8 Genre Map 3.4

-Kindergarten Marking Periods Pacing Chart
+First-Grade Marking Periods Pacing Chart3.5

-Use Pacing Chart to sequence your writing across the year.
-Work with your grade-level teammates to plan each marking period, making sure that all genres are taught during the school year.
-Includes convention and writing process skills which are repeated throughout the year.
+The Pacing Chart is designed as a working document to sequence your writing across the year.
+Work with your grade-level teammates to plan each marking period making sure that all genres are taught during the school year.

-Genre Tiers for Kindergarten3.10-3.18
+Genre Tiers for First Grade 3.6-3.13

 Use the Genre Tiers to plan your mini-lessons.
 The Target Skills are grouped by Organizational and Composing skills.
-The Writing Levels (Initial, Developing, and Fluent) for each Target Skill help you differentiate instruction to meet students' needs.
-Convention and writing process skills, which are repeated throughout the year, can be found on the Kindergarten Marking Periods Pacing Chart.
+The Writing Levels (Initial, Developing, and Fluent) for each Target Skill will help you differentiate instruction to meet students' needs.
+Convention and writing process skills, which are repeated throughout the year, can be found in the First-Grade Marking Periods Pacing Chart.
 Cross references to your professional resources are provided for mini-lesson planning.
-Professional resource references are included.

-• Descriptive Writing Tiers 1, 2, 3 3.8-3.10
+Descriptive Writing Tiers 1, 2, 33.6-3.8

-General Expository Skills
+General Expository Skills3.9

-Personal Information/Experience
+Personal Information/Experience3.11

-Literature Response3.15
+Literature Response3.12

 Quarterly Target Skills-Instruction Record

-The Quarterly Record lists all the kindergarten Target Skills for the entire year with year-end Instructional Levels circled (Awareness, Instructional, Mastery).
-Copy this document each quarter to record your Target Skills-instruction.
+The Quarterly Record lists all the first-grade Target Skills for the entire year with year-end Instructional Levels circled (Awareness, Instructional, Mastery).
+We suggest that you copy this document each quarter to record Target Skills-instruction.
+(Reproducible)

-Record of Student Application of Target Skills
+Record of Student Application of Target Skills 3.16

-This record lists all the kindergarten Target Skills for the year.
-We suggest that you make one copy per student and document application of Target Skills throughout the school year.
+The Student Assessment Record has all the first-grade Target Skills for the year.
+We suggest that you make one copy per student to document students' application of Target Skills throughout the school year.
+(Reproducible)

-Lesson Plan Scaffolds for Kindergarten.......3.23-3.32
+Lesson Plan Scaffolds for First Grade

-The Lesson Plan Scaffolds provide lesson plans for four different kindergarten Target Skill-mini-lesson sequences.
+The lesson plan scaffolds provide lesson plans for four different first-grade Target Skill mini-lesson sequences.
 Each mini-lesson sequence is two to three mini-lessons long.
-However, you may need to increase the number of mini-lessons in a sequence to meet the needs of your students.
+You may need to increase the number of mini-lessons in a sequence to meet the needs of your students.
 Each mini-lesson instructional sequence is designed to be completed in approximately 10 to 15 minutes.

+Strong Verbs 3.18

+Listing-Clumping 3.21

+Question Hook3.24

+Feeling Ending3.26